 I am excited to share with you 33 Uses for Peppermint Essential Oil.
 Peppermint is one of my favorite essential oils.
 I find it so useful.
 I use it for when my head hurts and as an energy booster.
-I use it on Peyton every morning before school to help him get ready for his day.
-I carry this in my purse at all times and inhale it when I need an energy boost during the day or apply it for when I am feeling an ache in my head.
+I carry this in my purse at all times and inhale it when I need an energy boost during the day or apply it (diluted with coconut oil) for when I am feeling an ache in my head.

 33 Uses for Peppermint Essential Oil:

 1. Calm an upset tummy.
-Just one drop of peppermint oil rubbed on the stomach or taken internally can calm indigestion, an upset stomach or other tummy upset.
-A must-have when traveling!
+Just one drop of peppermint oil rubbed on the stomach (diluted with coconut oil) or inhaled will help with indigestion, an upset stomach or other tummy upset.
+A must have when traveling!

 2. Restore vitality in the mouth.
-When your breath is sharp and your mouth feels furry, peppermint oil with water (and lemon oil) creates a healthy, refreshing mouth rinse that leaves a lasting crisp, clean feeling.
+When your breath is sharp and your mouth feels furry, peppermint oil mixed with water (and lemon oil) creates a healthy, refreshing mouth rinse that leaves a lasting crisp, clean feeling.
 Perfect when you can’t get to a toothbrush or you run out of mouthwash.
 Just swish and rinse.

 3. It’s About Air Flow.
 When breathing seem to be clogged, and the throat is scratchy, diffuse peppermint oil (or apply topically on the chest – use coconut oil as a carrier oil) for almost immediate relief and revitalizing air flow.
-Peppermint acts as an expectorant and may provide relief for colds, cough, sinusitis, asthma, and bronchitis.

 4. Cool the Joints.
 When the ravages of time wreak havoc on your joints, leaving that hot and achy feeling, peppermint oil mixed with lavender oil (use coconut oil as a carrier oil) cools like an ice bath, but you to stay warm and dry.

 5. Feel Full, Faster.
 Satiety.
 It’s about feeling full, and not overeating.
-The aroma of peppermint oil has the ability to make you feel full, faster…especially if you breathe it in during a meal!
+The aroma of peppermint oil has the ability to make you feel full, faster…especially if you breathe it in before or during a meal!

 6. Cool Your Tootsies.
 If you’ve been on your feel all day or religiously wear hard soled shoes, just add peppermint oil to a cold water compress to cool your overworked, over heated tootsies.